JacquesLucke/animation_nodes_manual/content/release_notes/v2_2/falloff/index.md

 The *Point Distance Falloff* node is now vectorized.
 Max and Add mix types were added for list inputs.

 {{< video point_distance_falloff.mp4 >}}

+## Spline Falloff

+A new *Parameter* mode was added to the node.
+In this mode, the falloff is equal to the parameter of the projection of the vector on the spline.
+If the projection of the vector is at the start of the spline, the value will be closer to zero, and if the projection of the vector is at the end of the spline the value will be closer to one.

+{{< video spline_falloff_parameter.mp4 >}}